Illegal Dumping Resources Toolbox

 Waste tire cleanup projects include the collection, removal, transportation, recycling, and disposal of waste tires from illegal tire piles or public rights-of-way.
 Grant funding is available to offset local government costs, but not to clean up sites where an operator is actively stockpiling waste tires.
 Sites located on agricultural-zoned property are ineligible for this grant program until they have first attempted to obtain a grant though CalRecycle’s Farm and Ranch Grant Program.

 Several communities combine various neighborhood illegal dumping cleanups during an Environmental Pride Week (Antelope Valley) or around Earth Day in April (Monterey County) with other collection activities (household hazardous waste collection events, used oil filter recycling, e-waste collection events, etc.) to increase visibility and awareness.
 San Bernardino sponsors Illegal Dumping Awareness Week in August.
 Another large volunteer event to coordinate with is California Coastal Cleanup Day typically held in September and focused on the marine environment.
 In 2007, more than 60,000 volunteers worked together to collect more than 455 tons of trash and recyclables from our beaches, lakes, and waterways.
 Keep California Beautiful (KCB) supports hundreds of cleanup, recycling, and beautification events throughout the state of California annually including the Great American Cleanup.
 In 2008 KCB volunteer community members contributed over 211,974.5 volunteer hours, removing over 2,156,332 pounds of litter and debris from California's environment along 3,463 miles of roadways, 256 miles of waterways, 86.5 miles of trails, 27.5 miles of railroad tracks, and 711 acres of parks.
+The Russian River Watershed Cleanup Committee coordinates an annual cleanup and removal of trash on the Russian River and its tributaries between Cloverdale and Jenner.
+The 2013 event included more than 260 adults and students that cleaned 55 miles of the river and collected approximately 4.2 tons of refuse.

 Adopt a Highway or Adopt A Site